 The inspiring courage of the Dominican Sisters of St Rose Convent in Stroud, led them to found St Rose’s in 1912.
-Their foundations established the ethos for St Rose’s today: the happy, family-atmosphere where children and students are challenged to develop and achieve their potential.
+Their foundations established the ethos for St Rose’s and St Martin’s today: the happy, family-atmosphere where children and students are challenged to develop and achieve their potential.
 Set in beautiful grounds within walking distance to the centre of Stroud we offer a nurturing and social environment for students to develop their independence.

-We provide education, therapy and day and residential care for children and students aged 2 to 25, with a wide range of disabilities, including ASD.
+We provide education, therapy and day and residential care for children and students aged 2 to 25, with a wide range of disabilities, including Autism.
 In our nursery we have mainstream children, as well as children with disabilities.
 Many of our students have physical disabilities, as well as sensory, learning and communication difficulties; some also have complex health needs.
 Parents and carers trust us implicitly.

 Our very individual and flexible approach means we can easily adapt the programme for each student.
 As their needs and aspirations change and they develop, we offer new opportunities to support their personal growth and independence.
 Our integrated team of dedicated and specialist staff makes this possible.
 As well as specialist teaching staff, we have our own therapeutic staff on site, offering a range of therapies, including physio, speech and language, occupational, aquatic, massage and music.
 We have our own hydrotherapy pool.
 We also offer specialist medical support, 24 hours a day.
 Our staff are truly exceptional, and the trust we build with families is very strong.